 The Bell Tower plays absolutely as the central landmark of the city, from which four most prosperous commercial streets stretch towards the east, west, south and north.
 As another must to every Ming city, the Drum Tower stands nearby in the west of the Bell Tower.
 Time has passed along with the bell at dawn and the Drum at dust sounding everyday.
 Now, they are outstanding examples of the ancient architecture.
 Entering the old gate of the Drum Tower, you are warmly welcomed by an old street with bluestone pavement and full of Muslim restaurants decorated in Ming and Qing dynasties' style, Beiyuanmen Muslim Market, which is the right place to taste local snacks.
 The Great Mosque here occupies a narrow lot which is only a block away from the Drum Tower, being the spiritual root of about sixty thousand Muslims, mainly Hui minority living and working here.
 To know city wall much earlier than Ming, Hanguang Gate Site Museum provides a prefect description of the ancient wall 1,400 year ago at the zenith of Xian history.

 Shaanxi History Museum is one of the most distinguished history museum in China, located in a quiet corner but easy of access.
-Within few kilometers around it, there are Big Wild Goose Pagoda in the crucial Buddhist temple, Da Cien Temple; the biggest Tang culture theme park, Tang Paradise; one of the most time-honored Temple first built some 1,600 years ago, Daxingshan Temple.
+Within few kilometers around it, there are Big Wild Goose Pagoda in the crucial Buddhist temple, Da Cien Temple, and the biggest Tang culture theme park, Tang Paradise.

 |Mt.
 Huashan |